 - colds and viruses

-Along with honeysuckle’s anti-cancer and antimicrobial powers, research has also identified anti-inflammatory properties in the plant’s leaves, stems, and flowers that can provide pain relief similar to that of aspirin.
-They may also be effective against migraine pain.
+Along with honeysuckle’s anticancer and antimicrobial powers, research has also identified anti-inflammatory properties in the plant’s leaves, stems, and flowers that can provide pain relief similar to that of aspirin.
+It may also be effective against migraine pain.

 Believed to be named after Achilles, the Greek mythical hero, yarrow has historically been used to heal wounds and slow blood loss.
 Other folk remedies encourage the use of yarrow to treat inflammatory conditions, muscle spasms, and anxiety or insomnia.
 More recent folk remedies have used yarrow to relieve colds, flus, coughs, and diarrhea.

 Yarrow has also been shown to have pain-relieving, anti-anxiety, and antimicrobial properties.
 Although more research is needed, the plant contains anti-inflammatory properties that may provide relief to people who experience migraines.
-Yarrow can be used in a wide variety of forms, including capsules and tinctures.
+Yarrow can be used in a variety of forms, including capsules and tinctures.

 Teaberry, popularly known as wintergreen, is native to eastern North America.
 This edible plant, made famous by Teaberry gum, has long held a place in folk medicine for its anti-inflammatory properties.
 It can be used to make teas, tinctures, and oil extracts.